CBD / HEMP.

 What is CBD?
 1-4

 CBD stands for cannabidiol.
-It is the second most prevalent of the active ingredients of cannabis (marijuana) and one of the 113 cannabinoids found in the hemp plant.
-Full-spectrum hemp products include all of these, including trace amounts of THC.
-To get CBD without THC it needs to be isolate.
-Isolating the CBD strips away all of the other compounds.
+It is the second most common active ingredient in cannabis (marijuana) and one of the 113 cannabinoids found in the hemp plant.
+Full-spectrum hemp products contain all of these substances, including traces of THC.
+To obtain CBD without THC, it must be isolated.
+By isolating the CBD, all other compounds are removed.

 Clinical research studies on the effects of CBD have been collected for several years.
-However, there are currently no sufficient, high-quality results on whether CBD is effective for conditions such as anxiety, cognition, movement disorders and pain.
+However, there are currently insufficient, high-quality results on whether CBD is effective for conditions such as anxiety, cognition, movement disorders and pain.

-There are several ways CBD can be taken in:
+There are several ways in which CBD can be absorbed:

 POSTER